deeptir18/cornflakes-scripts/README.md

 These estimates were used while developing to schedule/plan out experiments better.

-### "Failed to ssh due to not being able to open file descriptor"
+### Failed to ssh due to not being able to open file descriptor
 For the longer running experiments (more than a few hours), the python scripts sometimes fail to ssh and stop running.
 The error is due to the script not being able to open file descriptors transiently for the ssh connections.